vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 topic: ~mytopic (cheese cheese~1)
 ```
 You are saying the word cheese or the wordnet path of cheese meaning #1, which
 includes the word cheese.
-You don't need “cheese”.
+You don't need "cheese".
 Or consider:
 ```
 topic: ~mytopic (cheese cheese~n)
 ```